Internet-Draft | CoAP pubsub | March 2025 |

 This specification makes use of the following terminology:¶

 A message communication model where messages associated with specific topics are sent to a broker.
-Interested parties, i.e. subscribers, receive these topic-based messages from the broker without the original sender knowing the recipients.
-The broker handles matching and delivering these messages to the appropriate subscribers.¶
+Interested parties, i.e., subscribers, receive these topic-based messages from the broker without the original sender knowing the recipients.
+The broker handles the dispatching of these messages to the appropriate subscribers.¶

 CoAP clients can act as publishers or as subscribers.
 Publishers send CoAP messages (publications) to the broker on specific topics.
-Subscribers have an ongoing observation relation (subscription) to a topic.
+Subscribers have an ongoing relation (subscription) to a topic via CoAP Observe [RFC7641].
 Both roles operate without any mutual knowledge, guided by their respective topic interests.¶

-A set of topic-configurations.
-A topic collection is hosted as one collection resource (See Section 3.1 on [I-D.ietf-core-interfaces]) at the broker, and its representation is the list of links to the topic resources corresponding to each topic-configuration.¶
+A set of topics.
+A topic collection is hosted as one collection resource (See Section 3.1 of [I-D.ietf-core-interfaces]) at the broker, and its representation is the list of links to the topic resources each corresponding to a topic.¶

 A resource where clients can publish data and/or subscribe to data for a specific topic.
 The representation of the topic resource corresponding to such a topic also specifies the URI to the present topic-data resource.¶

-Figure 1 shows a simple Publish/Subscribe architecture over CoAP.¶
+Figure 1 shows a simple publish-subscribe architecture based on CoAP.¶

-Topics are created by the broker, but the initial configuration can be proposed by a client (e.g., a publisher or a dedicated administrator) over the RESTful interface of a corresponding topic resource hosted by the broker.¶
+The broker can create its hosted topics and set their initial configurations.
+Alternatively, topics can be created together with their initial configuration by a client (e.g., a publisher or a dedicated administrator), over the RESTful interface of the topic collection resource hosted by the broker.¶

-This document describes two sets of interactions; interactions to configure topics and their lifecycle (see Section 2.5) and interactions about the topic-data (see Section 3.2).¶
+This document describes two sets of interactions; interactions to configure topics and their lifecycle (see Section 2.4.3 and Section 2.5) and interactions about the topic-data (see Section 3.2).¶

-Topic-configuration interactions are discovery, create, read configuration, update configuration, and delete configuration.
-These operations handle the management of the topics.¶
+Topic interactions are: discovery, create, read configuration, update configuration, and delete configuration.
+These operations concern the management of the topics.¶

-Topic-data interactions are publish, subscribe, unsubscribe, read, and delete.
+The topic-data interactions are: publish, subscribe, unsubscribe, read, and delete.
 These operations are oriented on how data is transferred from a publisher to a subscriber.¶

-The Broker exports one or more topic-collection resources, with resource type "core.ps.coll" defined in Section 6 of this document.
-The interfaces for the topic-collection resource is defined in Section 2.4.¶
+The broker exports one or more topic collection resources, with resource type "core.ps.coll" defined in Section 6.3 of this document.
+The interface for the topic collection resource is defined in Section 2.4.¶

-A topic-collection resource can have topic resources as its child resources, with resource type "core.ps.conf".¶
+A topic collection resource can have topic resources as its child resources, with resource type "core.ps.conf".
+Other child resource types are currently not defined for a topic collection resource.¶

-Each topic-configuration is represented as a link, where the link target is the URI of the corresponding topic resource.¶
+Each topic is represented as a link, where the link target is the URI of the corresponding topic resource.¶

 Publication and subscription to a topic occur at a link, where the link target is the URI of the corresponding topic-data resource.
-Such a link is specified by the topic-data entry within the topic resource (see Section 2.2.1).¶
+Such a link is specified by the "topic-data" topic property within the topic resource (see Section 2.2.1).¶

-A topic resource with a topic-data link can also be simply called "topic".¶
+A topic resource can also be simply called "topic".¶

-The list of links to the topic resources can be retrieved from the associated topic collection resource, and represented as a Link Format document [RFC6690]where each such link specifies the link target attribute 'rt' (Resource Type), with value "core.ps.conf" defined in this document.¶
+The list of links to the topic resources can be retrieved from the associated topic collection resource, represented as a CoRE Link Format document [RFC6690] where each link targets a topic resource of type "core.ps.conf" as defined in this document.¶

 A CoAP client can create a new topic by submitting an initial configuration for the topic (see Section 2.4.3).
 It can also read and update the configuration of existing topics and topic properties as well as delete them when they are no longer needed (see Section 2.5).¶

-The configuration of a topic itself consists of a set of properties that can be set by a client or by the broker.
-The topic-configuration is represented as a CBOR map containing the configuration properties of the topic as top-level elements.¶
+The configuration of a topic itself consists of a set of topic properties that can be set by a client or by the broker.
+The topic is represented as a CBOR map containing the topic properties as top-level elements.¶

-Unless specified otherwise, these are defined in this document and their CBOR abbreviations are defined in Section 4.¶
+Unless specified otherwise, all topic properties are defined in this document and their CBOR abbreviations are defined in Section 4.¶

-The CBOR map includes the following configuration parameters, whose CBOR abbreviations are defined in Section 4 of this document.¶
+The CBOR map includes the following topic properties, whose CBOR abbreviations are defined in Section 4.¶

-, allows the topic-data path to be pre-populated with an empty string or other initial value during the topic creation process.
+, allows the topic-data resource to be pre-populated with a zero-length (empty) representation without an explicit Content-Format.
 This behavior facilitates one-shot publication and topic creation, enabling CoAP clients to subscribe by default without encountering a 4.04 Not Found

 error.
-If this field is not present, the broker behaves as usual, and the topic-data path is not initialized.¶
+If this field is not present or set to 'false', the broker behaves as usual, and the topic-data resource is not initialized.¶

-A client can perform a discovery of: the broker; the topic collection resources and topic resources hosted by the broker; and the topic-data resources associated with those topic resources.¶
+A client can perform a discovery of: the broker; the topic collection resources and topic resources hosted by the broker; and the topic-data resources associated with those topic resources.
+Any server implementing a pubsub broker MUST support CoAP discovery with a query parameter as defined in Section 4.1 of [RFC6690] and as used in the examples in this section.¶

-CoAP clients MAY discover brokers by using CoAP Simple Discovery, via multicast, through a Resource Directory (RD) [RFC9176] or by other means specified in extensions to [RFC7252].
-Brokers MAY register with a RD by following the steps on Section 5 of [RFC9176] with the resource type set to "core.ps" as defined in Section 6 of this document.¶
+CoAP clients MAY discover brokers by using CoAP discovery [RFC7252], via multicast, through a Resource Directory (RD) [RFC9176] or by other means specified in extensions to [RFC7252].
+Brokers MAY register with an RD by following the steps on Section 5 of [RFC9176] with the resource type set to "core.ps" as defined in Section 6 of this document.¶

 The following example shows an endpoint discovering a broker using the "core.ps" resource type over a multicast network.
 Brokers within the multicast scope will answer the query.¶

-A Broker SHOULD offer a topic discovery entry point to enable clients to find topics of interest.
-The resource entry point is the topic collection resource collecting the topic-configurations for those topics (see Section 1.2.2 of [RFC6690]) and is identified by the resource type "core.ps.coll".¶
+A broker SHOULD offer a topic discovery entry point to enable clients to find topics of interest.
+The resource entry point is the topic collection resource (see Section 1.2.2 of [RFC6690]) and is identified by the resource type "core.ps.coll".¶

 Example:¶